Quick summary: Vitamin B12 Deficiency and Hair Loss

 If you are experiencing a number of these symptoms, it’s important to consult your doctor to get a proper diagnosis.
 A simple blood test can determine your B12 levels.
 Other diagnostic tests may include a full blood count (FBC) to check for anaemia and additional tests to evaluate overall health.

-Treating Vitamin B12 deficiency
+Treating Vitamin B12 Deficiency

 Dietary Adjustments